brondani/devtools/tools/projmgr/docs/SDD.md

 | Argument        | Description
 |:----------------|:----------------------------------------
 | label           | Unique identifier of an output shared file in the solution context
-| filter          | Free text that unambiguously points to a file in the `outdir`
+| pattern         | Free text that unambiguously points to a file in the `outdir`
 <br/>

 ### packages